cereniyim/fraud-detection-app/README.md

 could be integrated into the app to satisfy this requirement.

 ### Making a POST endpoint and containerization with Docker
-I wrapped the core data loading and model training & inference process in an API endpoint.
+I wrapped the core data loading and model training & predictions process in an API endpoint.
 Moreover, I used fastAPI as the framework because of its nice documentation and default data validation capabilities.

 I preferred an API endpoint over making a Python package with a simple CLI because of OpenAPI Specification which